pengvyn/kavpix-code/src/essays/number-tree/essay.md

 }
 ```

-If you want to check the contents of the functions, click [here]() to see it on github.
+If you want to check out the contents of the functions, click [here]() to see it on github.

 `makeLeaf` is pretty straightforward, it takes a `T` or a `Variable`, makes a `VarLeaf` or a `ValLeaf<T>` from it, and then puts that into a `Leaf`.

 `makeNumExp` takes a left, right, and a tag.
-If `tag` is `"neg"` or `"paran"`, the left is the value and right is `null`.
+If `tag` is `"neg"` or `"group"`, the left is the value and right is `null`.
 All it does is create a new `Expression` with the inputs.
 For example,

 ```typescript
 const exp = makeNumExp(